Last revised: October 12, 2022.

 If we ever come down this section of the French again, the UTM coordinates above and the Kirtley image details below will make it a much easier find!

 In her Reading Rock Art: Interpreting the Indian Rock Paintings of the Canadian Shield, Grace Rajnovich includes a sketch (p.33) of the above pictographs.
 Click on the book title above to access the Amazon web page for a Kindle download of a very informative book on the topic of Anishinaabe rock paintings.
 The Internet Archive has an online copy available to borrow.
 Sign-up is free, and you can access the digital copy for an hour at a time.

 Given the scale indicator, the illustration below (done by Wayne Yerxa) looks like it covers a 60 cm x 60 cm (2′ x 2′) area.
 The colour looks much stronger than in the photo above.

 Rajnovich is either acknowledging the existing view that the site is associated with the Midewiwin, or Norm Dokis is using her early 1990s interpretation of the site as the basis of a new “oral tradition” that connects it to the Midewiwin, the exclusive Ojibwe shamans’ society.

 Dokis goes on to speculate that the red smear is a sign left by the shamans to indicate that a medicine bundle is nearby, a supposedly hidden bundle whose existence he was told about by a Dokis elder, sometime in the early 2000s, some three hundred years after it was “lost.”
 For more details and images, see Norm Dokis’ article here.

-The usual view of rock painting sites involves the rock-dwelling maymaygweshiwuk (one of many spellings!) to whom the shaman or vision quester came in search of medicine or favour.
+The usual view of rock painting sites involves the rock-dwelling maymaygweshiwuk (one of many spellings!) to whom the shaman or vision quester came searching for medicine or favour.
 On the ledge below the pictographs, they would leave an offering of tobacco or some other gift.